taichi-dev/taichi/docs/user_utilities.rst

 * Logging
 * Profiler
-* Assertation

 Logging
 -------

 Based on spdlog, Taichi provides a series of APIs for logging.
-Note that these functions will be called in compile-time but not runtime, if you want to logging in runtime, please use ``print()`` instead.
+Note that these functions will be called in compile-time but not run-time, if you want to log in run-time, please use ``print()`` instead.

 ..
 Note::

-    The current taichi logging API only supports standard output, not output to files.
+    The current taichi logging API only supports standard output.

 .. function:: ti.set_logging_level(level)